yoitsnikki/webDevelopment/README.md

 # webDevelopment
-the codes from my class on web development
+the codes from my class on web development, all in Javascript, HTML, CSS, React, and using some different databaes